 In July 2007, the Company entered into a development and supply agreement (the "Supply Agreement") with Baxter Healthcare Corporation ("Baxter") for the completion of pre-commercialization manufacturing development activities and the manufacture of commercial supplies of the finished drug product for OFIRMEV with an initial term of five years.
 Pursuant to the terms of the Supply Agreement, Baxter received development fees from the Company upon the completion of specified development activities, which the Company expensed as these activities had no alternative future uses at the time they were incurred.
 The Supply Agreement also required the Company to fund specified improvements at Baxter's manufacturing facility and purchase certain equipment for use by Baxter in manufacturing OFIRMEV.
-Certain equipment purchased for the manufacture of OFIRMEV to which the Company retains title, has been capitalized on the Company's balance sheet as property and equipment.
-During the three months ended March 31, 2010, the Company reimbursed Baxter approximately \$28,000 for the facility improvements, which was expensed as the costs were incurred.
-No reimbursements were made during the three months ended March 31, 2011 and 2010.
+All development fees and facility improvements under this agreement had been completed and paid as of December 31, 2010, and the equipment to which the Company has title has been capitalized on the Company's balance sheet as property and equipment.

-In January 2011, the Company amended and restated the Supply Agreement (the "Amended Supply Agreement") in connection with plans to expand the manufacturing capacity for OFIRMEV at Baxter.
-Similar to original Supply Agreement, all capital equipment and facility improvements included in the plan will be funded by the Company.
-The Company intends to capitalize these costs, as OFIRMEV has been approved by the FDA, however the Company is not able to reasonably estimate the cost of expansion until the capacity increase development plan is completed.
-Further, the Company will pay Baxter a per unit purchase price based on the amount of finished OFIRMEV drug product produced, which price will be increased annually, and may be adjusted to reflect an increase or decrease, as the case may be, in the cost of material required to manufacture OFIRMEV, subject to specified limitations.
+In January 2011, the Company amended and restated the Supply Agreement (the "Amended Supply Agreement") in connection with a plan to expand the manufacturing capacity for OFIRMEV at Baxter.
+Under this agreement, the Company will pay Baxter a per unit purchase price based on the amount of finished OFIRMEV drug product produced, which price will be increased annually, and may be adjusted to reflect an increase or decrease, as the case may be, in the cost of material required to manufacture OFIRMEV, subject to specified limitations.
 The Company is obligated to purchase a minimum number of units of OFIRMEV each year or pay Baxter an amount equal to the purchase price multiplied by the shortfall in units.
 In addition, Baxter will be the Company's primary supplier of OFIRMEV up to a specified number of units in each year, subject to Baxter's ability to timely supply the specified volumes required by the Company.
-However, if Baxter fails or declines to supply a sufficient quantity of OFIRMEV in accordance with the Company's purchase orders during a specified period of time, then the Company may purchase that OFIRMEV from third party suppliers and such quantity will be deducted from the quantity of OFIRMEV that the Company otherwise would have been required to purchase from Baxter.
+However, if Baxter fails or declines to supply a sufficient quantity of OFIRMEV in accordance with the Company's purchase orders during a specified period of time, then the Company may purchase that quantity of OFIRMEV from third party suppliers and such quantity will be deducted from the quantity of OFIRMEV that the Company otherwise would have been required to purchase from Baxter.
 The Company is also obligated to reimburse Baxter for all reasonable costs directly related to work performed by Baxter in support of any change in the active pharmaceutical ingredient ("API") source or API manufacturing process.